jlgoolsbee/octopress-london-blog/source/visiting-tips/index.markdown

 - It's perhaps more common to order an appetizer, main course, and a maybe also a dessert, because the portion sizes for everything are more reasonably sized, and also because you're typically at the table longer.
 - Given that meals at restaurants are expected to be longer and perhaps more social affairs, waiters and waitresses will tend to leave you alone unless you grab their attention.
 This extends to getting the bill; at most restaurants, you'll need to ask for the bill when you want it.
 This isn't seen as rude – as it might be in the US – rather, it seems more the opposite is true; that it would be rude for them to interrupt your conversation or bring you the bill before you've asked for it.

 Second, employees at restaurants here are paid what they should be, not beneath minimum wage like they are in the US.
-This means there's not as much of a tipping culture in the restaurants here (though this extends to many other areas).
+This means there's not as much of a tipping culture in the restaurants here (and this extends to many other areas).
 If the service was excellent, tip your waiter/waitress something like 10% to the nearest pound; if not, don't feel bad about not tipping – you're not expected to.

 ## Money

 The currency in the UK is pounds (also called pounds sterling and abbreviated with the "£" symbol), and decimal amounts are called pence (usually abbreviated with the lowercase letter "p").
 How you pay for things in the UK is up to you, but it's a good idea to have some cash on hand even if you intend to use your US credit card (which you can do) as some shops don't take cards.

-Credit cards exist here, but "[chip and pin][]" debit cards are much more commonly used.
+Magnetic-swipe cards exist here, but "[chip and pin][]" cards are much more commonly used.
 They work much like debit card readers in the US except you insert your card and then type your pin – kinda like an ATM – as opposed to swiping.
-You won't have one of these cards, so if/when a shop or restaurant asks you to insert your card, more than likely you can just insert your card into the reader as if it had a pin, and the reader will read the magnetic stripe instead.
+You won't have one of these cards, so if/when a shop or restaurant asks you to insert your card, more than likely you can just insert your card into the reader as if it had a chip, and the reader will read the magnetic stripe instead; otherwise, look for a separate swipe area either on top or on the side of the reader..

 ## Miscellanous

 - When crossing the street, don't needlessly wait for the walk signal; it's a sure sign of a tourist.
 Pay attention to which direction traffic is travelling (may be left or right depending on if the street is one-way or not – and keep in mind the direction of travel is the reverse of what you're used to), and if the coast is clear, just go.
 When in doubt, if others are doing it, you probably should too.
+- On a related note, the traffic lights here work a little differently in that they will generally move back to yellow before turning green (instead of going straight from red to green), but that doesn't mean drivers will wait for the green, so keep that in mind when considering whether to cross or not.

 [Heathrow]: http://en.wikipedia.org/wiki/London_Heathrow_Airport
 [Heathrow Express]: http://en.wikipedia.org/wiki/Heathrow_Express